nhahub/NHA-180/README.md

 - Outliers in torque and rotational speed are **true indicators of failure**, not noise.
 - **HDF** is the strongest predictor of machine failure.
 - Engineered features like **Heat Dissipation Gap** and **Power Indicator** reflect **load, wear, and heat**, improving predictive accuracy.
-- The Random Forest model is **highly effective** in handling imbalanced data.
+- Both Random Forest and XGBoost models are **highly effective** in handling imbalanced data.

----